vmware-archive/kube-prod-runtime/docs/quickstart-aks.md

 ```

 * Update DNS records
-The `kubeprod install` command from the previous step sets up a DNS zone for your domain (specified in the `AZURE_DNS_ZONE` environment variable) and spits out a list of nameservers which you need to set up NS records for your domain.
-For example,
+The `kubeprod install aks` command from the previous step sets up a DNS zone for your domain (specified in the `AZURE_DNS_ZONE` environment variable) if it doesn't exist yet.
+Then, it writes to the standard output a list of nameservers which you need to set up NS records for your domain.
+For example:

 ```console
 INFO  You will need to ensure glue records exist for example.com pointing to NS [ns1-01.azure-dns.com. ns2-01.azure-dns.net. ns3-01.azure-dns.org. ns4-01.azure-dns.info.]